BlessingLuphahla/projects/README.md

-these projects on the main directory have dependencies most of them use flask so you supposed to pip install flask and other flask extensions
+Projects from when i was starting out (might improve them as a hobby):

+The projects on the NO EXTERNAL DEPENDENCIES have no dependencies and can be run on a browser

+The python projects need relevant dependencies